drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### *effectivity*
 *Effectivity* is a word, but it is a rarely used word that most readers would not know—just write *effectiveness*.
 #### *elicit* and *illicit*
-*Elicit,* a verb, means "to bring forth," or to "draw out." *Illicit* is an adjective, meaning *illegal* or *not allowed.* More on these two words and how to keep their meanings clear [can be found on the Oxford Dictoniaries Blog](https://blog.oxforddictionaries.com/2014/03/31/elicit-illicit/).
+*Elicit,* a verb, means "to bring forth," or to "draw out." *Illicit* is an adjective, meaning *illegal* or *not allowed.* More on these two words and how to keep their meanings clear [can be found on the Oxford Dictionaries Blog](https://blog.oxforddictionaries.com/2014/03/31/elicit-illicit/).
 #### *every day* vs. *everyday*
 *Every day,* a two-word phrase that functions as an **adverb** describes the manner or extent of something that happens regularly, e.g.  *He walks his dog every day.* *Everyday,* a one-word **adjective**, describes something that is commonplace or ordinary: *Commuting on Mopac is an everyday torment for many drivers.*
 #### existential filler
-A *There is...* or *There are...* or *It is...* sentence-opener is usually filler that can be cut.
+A *There is...* or *There are...* or *It is...* sentence-opener is usually mere filler that can be cut.
 Example: *There are many people who believe that Sasquatch exists.* Rework to *Many people believe that Sasquatch exists.* Such phrases in other places in a sentence can also indicate wordiness.
 Search for these phrases and similar ones in your writing and see whether you should rework the sentences that have them.
 Most existential *it is*/*there is*/*there are* statements can be cut and reworked to be less wordy and abstract.

 # F